 See Related: Best Conservation Posters

-Though the idea of breeding endangered animals to help increase their numbers back in the wild is great, there are problems that come with it.
+Though breeding endangered animals to help increase their numbers back in the wild is great, some problems come with it.
 Understanding the optimal requirements for the reproduction of certain animals can be difficult.
 This could cause problems for the animal.

-Animals also lose their genetic diversity especially due to inbreeding.
-Genes evolved over time to help the animal adjust to a man-made habitat can be a downside to the populations of the species in the wild.
+Animals also lose their genetic diversity, especially due to inbreeding.
+Genes evolved to help the animal adjust to a man-made habitat can be a downside to the populations of the species in the wild.

-Some of the captive-born animals are not capable of sustaining themselves in the wild and they could pass on these genes –dooming the whole species in that region.
+When you breed animals in captivity, some cannot sustain themselves in the wild and their natural habitats.
+This could pass on these genes –dooming the whole species in that region.

 See Related: Endangered Species in California

 Zoos are built as a source of income for some.
 The owners of such zoos are focused on maximizing profits even at the animals’ expense.
 They are not investing enough when designing a habitat for their animals to save money.
 Zoos spend millions to build stages and extravagant facilities rather than invest in creating a realistic natural habitat for their young animals.

 Since most countries don’t have any regulations on handling animals in zoos, these business people can do whatever it takes to make the most profits possible.
 Profits are also gained by selling captive animals to other zoos or circuses.

 Do zoos have any negative effects on the environment?